WebAssembly/component-model/design/mvp/JS-Reference.md

 # WebAssembly Components JS-API Reference

 This is the in-depth reference for the WebAssembly Component JS-API.
-See the [explainer](./JS-Explainer.md) for a higher-level introduction.
+See the [component model explainer](./Explainer.md) for an in-depth explanation of WebAssembly Components (hereafter 'components').
+See the [JS-API explainer](./JS-Explainer.md) for a higher-level introduction to the JS-API.

 **This is a draft and is not complete.
 Major details are unresolved, and there are bugs.**